gdr-igrv/igrv-website/content/contact/contact.md

 # Order that this section appears on the page.
 weight: 10

-title: Contact
+title: Contacts
 subtitle:

-content:
+#content:
   # Automatically link email and phone or display as text?
-  autolink: true
+#  autolink: true

   # Email form provider
 #  form: